foxbunny/vanilla-todo/README.md

 ## Concepts

-Here are some of the concepts that this applications demonstrates.
+Here are some of the concepts that this application demonstrates.

 ### VP architecture